 Delivery Order (D/O) vs Task Order

-This means once a purchase has been initiated, tasks orders are assigned to particular parties in order to carry out specific activities.
-For example, arranging for pickup of cargo at a production plant or scheduling a courier to deliver the shipment.
+This means once a purchase has been initiated, task orders are assigned to particular parties to carry out specific activities.
+For example, arranging for the pickup of cargo at a production plant or scheduling a courier to deliver the shipment.